 “Photographing Lightning & Weather” – in this talk, I take you on some of my adventures chasing thunder storms to capture some breath-taking lightning images, plus how I photograph other weather phenomena, such as atmospheric optical effects like ice haloes and arcs and interesting cloud formations such as noctilucent clouds using basic camera equipment.
 Free PDF summary guide included with this talk.

-“Astrophotography Without a Telescope” – this talk was created by request.
-There is a misconception that you need to have a telescope to astrophotography but there are many things you can photograph in the night sky with just a camera and lenses.
-This talk is more appropriate to camera clubs whose members may not have a telescope.
+“Astrophotography Without a Telescope” – There is a misconception that you need to have a telescope to do astrophotography but there are many things you can photograph in the night sky with just a camera and lenses.
+This talk covers the basics of how to photograph meteor showers, the Milky Way, aurora, star trails, the Moon and more.
+This talk is especially appropriate to clubs whose members may not have access to a telescope but want to get started in astrophotography.

 “Photographing The Night Sky: A Beginner’s Guide to Astrophotography” covers all the basics of getting started with astrophotography, with and without a telescope.
 I usually do this as a 2 hour workshop but have an abridged version which I have got down to just over an hour.
 Free PDF summary guide included with this talk.